tinnd1506/Gym_Management_System/Readme.md

 - **Express**: Web framework for creating a RESTful API.
 - **dotenv**: For managing environment variables.
 - **Nodemon**: Development tool for auto-restarting the server.
-- **json-server**: a Node.js package that uses a JSON file as a database and automatically provides CRUD endpoints for each data type in the file
+- **json-server**: A Node.js package that uses a JSON file as a database and automatically provides CRUD endpoints for each data type in the file.

 ## Getting Started